zalando-incubator/clin/docs/README.md

 variables.
 Natural limitation here – variables can be only strings.

 ## Batch processing
-To apply multiple Nakadi resources, a clin file is needed (please find full example in [/docs/examples/batch](/docs/examples/batch)).
+To apply multiple Nakadi resources, a clin file is needed (please find a full example in [/docs/examples/batch](/docs/examples/batch)).
 This file defines a list of processes to be executed.
 ```yaml